B-Nilson/handyr/README.md

   read_from_database(
     table_name = "airquality",
     query_fun = \(df) df |> dplyr::filter(Month == 5, Day == 5)
-  )
+    collect = TRUE # Set to FALSE to return a lazy tbl of the query instead of loading full results into memory )

 # Delete matching entries in a database table